wxWidgets/wxWidgets/docs/contributing/how-to-release.md

 new version for it to allow reporting bugs against it and create the next milestone (ask Vadim or Robin to do it or to get admin password).

+Update the roadmap at http://trac.wxwidgets.org/wiki/Roadmap to at least mention the new release there.

 Run misc/scripts/inc_release to increment micro version, i.e. replace x.y.z
-with x.y.z+1 (minor or major versions updates require manual intervention).
+with x.y.z+1 (minor or major versions updates require manual intervention) and rerun both `bakefile_gen` and `autoconf` afterwards to update the version in the generated files too.

 Update the definition of the stable and release branches in build/buildbot/config/include/defs.xml after a minor version change.